wlsf82/protractor-and-webrtc/README.md

 Secondly we are requiring a module called `jasmine-spec-reporter` and storing it in a variable called `SpecReporter`.
 This will be used for a better test report in the console.

-Then we are exporting a config module, where all configurations needed for protractor to run the tests will be defined.
+Then we are exporting a config module, where all configurations needed for Protractor to run the tests will be defined.

 Each configuration will be explained below: